 7. Voice of Isengard & Ringmaker – has an emphasis on a Dunlendings theme and remains an unmissable set for me as it builds up Silvan cards, which is a favourite of mine.
 Fords of Isen features battles against the dunlendings boar tribe with encounter cards throwing up tricky forced events, often requiring you to get rid of cards from your hand as soon as possible.
 This storyline continues in the cycle with Dunland Trap where you must survive the boar clan chieftain and the trap he has set, and Antlered Crown featuring a final battle with the raven clan.
 All these linked quests require you track loads of card triggers.
 The Voice of Isengard box also contains To Catch an Orc where you must capture Mugash, but the difficulty level again is very high, with emerging encounters having tough forced conditions and the orc escaping is repetitive.
-Into Fanghorn is a slightly unexciting forest journey to recapture Mugash, where trees provide a threatening presence, and combat rules have been adjusted.
-The Isengard box is somewhat frustrating, with a new time mechanic feeling like unnecessary extra difficulty which rushes your progress, is hard to solo with a time mechanic that can be frustrating, but the cycle has some redeeming quests to discover.
+Into Fanghorn is a forest journey to recapture the orc, where trees provide a threatening presence, and combat rules have been adjusted, but it lacks in excitement.
+The Isengard box is somewhat frustrating, with a new time mechanic feeling like unnecessary extra difficulty which rushes your progress, but the cycle has some redeeming quests to discover.

 Wilds of Rhovanion & Ered Mithrin – this new cycle is revisiting early locations and features Dale allies, and i confess to have not yet played it yet, but with its cycle quests looking so good i have high hopes.